ConfigHubPub/Docs/documentation/pages/schema/pull.rst

    -H "Context:  Production;MyApp;MyAppInstance "

-*Files*

-   Comma separated list of file names from the repository.
-Files are returned as a JSON Object, with file name as a key, and resolved file content as value.

 *Repository-Date*

    ISO 8601 date format (UTC) ``YYYY-MM-DDTHH:MM:SSZ`` lets you specify a point in time for which to pull